adhocteam/homework/slcsp/README.md

 The SLCSP is the so-called "benchmark" health plan in a particular area.
 It is used to compute the tax credit that qualifying individuals and families receive on the marketplace.
-It is the second lowest unique rate in the rate area.
+It is the second lowest cost unique silver rate in the rate area.

 A plan has a "metal level", which can be either Bronze, Silver, Gold, Platinum, or Catastrophic.
 The metal level is indicative of the level of coverage the plan